theAshbringer/russian-travel/README.md

 ## Get Started

 If you use VSCode, you can run this project via Live Server.

+## Demo
-Also it is available on <a href="https://theashbringer.github.io/russian-travel/" target="_blank">GH Pages</a>.
+Available on <a href="https://theashbringer.github.io/russian-travel/" target="_blank">GH Pages</a>.

 ## Things to improve :pencil: